Rey-EL/public-portfolio/cybersecurity-labs/google-data-leak-incident-activity/README.md

-# google-data-leak-incident-activity
+# Data Leak Incident Report

+## Project Overview

 This project is an exercise from the Google Cybersecurity Certificate program.
 It involves analyzing a data leak incident, identifying failures in security controls, and recommending improvements based on the NIST Cybersecurity Framework (CSF) and NIST SP 800-53.
+The final output is a formal report for stakeholders detailing the analysis and recommended corrective actions.

 ---